-Screen printing your own t-shirts is a fantastic way to express your individual style, plus it’s inexpensive and easy too!
-Start off with a simple design, and practice the technique, and you’ll soon have family and friends clamouring for you to make t-shirts for them too.
+Screen printing your own T-shirt is a fantastic way to express your individual style, plus it’s inexpensive and easy too!
+Start off with a simple design.
+Practice the technique and you’ll soon have family and friends clamouring for you to make T-shirts for them too.

 Here’s how to screen print in six easy steps.

 Choose non-toxic, water-based ink for fabric printing and buy a ready-made screen from a craft store.
 You can also make your own screen by using a canvas stretcher frame, stretching mesh over it and stapling it firmly to the sides.

 You’ll also need a squeegee or a hard piece of plastic, plain paper, a craft knife, a roll of masking tape and your T-shirt.
 While it’s possible to screen print on most fabrics, a basic cotton shirt is the easiest option to start with.

 2. The set up